wifiknight45/nmapoleon/README.md

 # nmapoleon
-is an Interactice Network Topology Mapper that visualizes network augmentation
+is an Interactive Network Topology Mapper that visualizes network augmentation

 Version 1 (v1) updates:
 Real-Time Graph Updates: The script continuously scans the network and refreshes the topology.